Feeding your baby during a hospital admission

 Please note, this page is printable by selecting the normal print options on your computer.

-The prospect of coming into hospital is an emotional time if you have a young baby.
-You may feel more anxious about your baby than yourself and have concerns about how to continue breastfeeding.
-Support from family and friends are important to minimise separation from your baby.
+The prospect of coming into hospital is an emotional time if you have a young baby or child.
+You may feel more anxious about your baby, than yourself and have concerns about how to continue breastfeeding.
+Support from family and friends is important to minimise separation from your baby.

 Will my baby be able to stay with me?

-You will be admitted to the ward that offers specialist care appropriate to your illness.
-Unless you are admitted to the postnatal ward your baby will be welcome to visit you for feeds, but will be
+You will be admitted to a ward that offers specialist care most appropriate to your illness or treatment required.
+Unless you are admitted to the postnatal ward your baby will be welcome to visit you for feeds but will most likely be unable to stay overnight.

 Can continuing to breastfeed help my recovery?

 Yes.
-Research suggests that breastfeeding mothers sleep more, have an enhanced immune system and a more positive mood.
 Hormones produced during breastfeeding are also known to increase the feeling of well-being and reduce stress.
-Breastfeeding mothers are known to be less depressed, have fewer infections and lower levels of tiredness and anxiety.
+As such breastfeeding mothers are known to be less depressed, have fewer infections and lower levels of tiredness and anxiety.

 Is medication safe when I’m breastfeeding?

 It is important you tell your doctor you are breastfeeding.
-They can speak to the specialist pharmacist for Maternity to check the safety of your medication.
-Most medications only pass into your breast milk in small amounts and/or are poorly absorbed by your baby.
+They can speak to the specialist pharmacist for the women and children’s division to check the safety of your medication.
+Most medications only pass into your breast milk in very small amounts and/or are poorly absorbed by your baby.
 This means there are very few medications that you cannot take when you are breastfeeding.
 A good resource is the Breastfeeding Network (see reference link).

 How can I ‘protect my baby’ from my illness?